- Passenger Health Safety - COVID-19

 I forgot to take an additional medical face mask and the one I am wearing is wet.
 What should I do?

 Passengers should ensure sufficient supply of medical face masks for the duration of their journey.
-However, airlines may carry a sufficient number of medical face masks on board to provide to passengers, especially for long-haul flights where the need to change masks may be advised by public health authorities.
-Speak to your cabin crew if you discover you need an additional mask while on board the aircraft.
+Airlines may carry a number of medical face masks on board, especially for long-haul flights where the need to change masks may be advised by public health authorities.
+However you should not rely on airlines to supply you with face masks, as the number of face masks carried by the airline might be limited.

 Are there special procedures in place during baggage claim and customs?